NielBuys/Zip-files-in-folder/README.md

-# Zip-files-in-folder
+# NComp File Toolbox

 Small Open Source tool written for my office.
+It have 2 functions.

-It Compress the files (Recursive) in the selected folder older than the specified days, and then delete the files after the compress.
-The tool is used to backup and delete the older auto generated files in the specified folder.<br>
+1. First function Compress the files (Recursive) in the selected folder older than the specified days, and then delete the files after the compress.
+The tool is used to backup and delete the older auto generated files in the specified folder.
+Deleting empty folders also.<br>
+2. Second function copy only the newest file in the folders (Recursive).
+Save the Newest file as a Monthly Copy in a destination folder.
+Name of file is renamed to the top most folder name and the month.
+To keep monthly copy's of backups for a year.<br>
 <br>
 Tool was written in Lazarus.<br>
 <br>